 Everyone who engages in sexual activity is at risk for contracting HIV, regardless of sexual orientation.
 The idea that HIV is a “gay disease” is a common misconception.
-In reality, rates of HIV infection are rising the fastest among young people ages 15-24.

 I heard that there’s a vaccine that protects you against STD/STI’s.
 Is this true?

 There are two vaccines that offer protection against certain strains of HPV.
 HPV is a viral STD/STI that has many different strains, some of which can cause cancer and genital warts.
 Cervarex protects against the two most common cancer causing strains, and Guardasil protects against both the cancer causing strains and the genital warts causing strains.
-Most doctors now recommend that their patients receive an HPV vaccine before becoming sexually active, and many schools now require it.
+Most doctors now recommend that their patients receive an HPV vaccine before becoming sexually active and many schools now require it.